-Australian Cattle Dog
+5. Australian Cattle Dog

-This dog is medium sized but longer than he is tall, muscular and compact.
-They usually only weigh about 15–20 kilos (around 30–45 pounds) and a lot of them seem smaller than that, not a dog that most people would think of as a ferocious guard.
+This dog is medium-sized but longer than he is tall, muscular and compact.
+They usually only weigh about 15–20 kilos (around 30–45 pounds) and a lot of them seem smaller than that—not a dog that most people would think of as a ferocious guard.

-The Australian Cattle Dog might surprise you.
+However, the Australian Cattle Dog might surprise you.
 He is one of the most intelligent breeds, quick to learn his guard dog tasks and even quicker to guard his home.
 In Australia, where he is a common breed, the only dog breed that bites more often is the German Shepherd Dog.
 In the U.S. they are much less common but are over-represented in the dog bite statistics.